-Entering the 2019th edition of the Nissan Frontier Crew Cab, the pickup truck carries on its legacy that commenced in the late 2004 and is based on the year after it, the 2005 edition.
+Entering the 2019 edition of the Nissan Frontier Crew Cab, the pickup truck carries on its legacy that commenced in late 2004 .
 The Nissan Frontier still charms and impresses its driver and comes with a host of features as well as safety parameters.

 3.0/10 Fuel Economy

 INCLUDES SV CREW CAB FEATURES PLUS:

 16" Aluminum-alloy wheels, Remote keyless entry, SiriusXM Satellite Radio

 The Nissan Frontier's base trim costs $24,950 MSRP and like its King Cab variant, doesn't host an extensive list of features.
 With the SV, the bar is raised with the inclusion of equipped by 16" alloy wheels and also comes a tad costlier.

 Priced at $27,730, the Dessert Runner hosts a complete off-roader philosophy and comes in a rear-wheel drive only and this trim just changes the game with the inclusion of a 4.0 litre 24-Valve V6 engine alongside a a 5-speed Automatic Transmission.
 At the top of the line sits the 3that includes Bilstein shocks for giving it the best Off-road feel possible.
 Housing white-faced gauges, which gives the interior a new fresh feel, the Desert Runner Cloth set trim is also a unique inclusion in the bespoken top end variant.